-The Meisel-Laponce Award was created by the International Political Science Review (IPSR) to honor John Meisel and Jean Laponce, the first two editors of IPSR.
+The Meisel-Laponce Award was created by the International Political Science Review (IPSR) to honour John Meisel and Jean Laponce, the first two editors of IPSR.

-The prize is awarded at every second World Congress of Political Science to the best article published in IPSR in the previous four years.
-The first award was given at the IPSA World Congress in Madrid in July 2012.
-The next award will be granted at the 2020 World Congress.
+The prize is awarded at every World Congress of Political Science to the best article published in IPSR in the previous two years.
+The first award was given at the 2012 IPSA World Congress.
+The next award will be granted at the 2023 IPSA World Congress.

-The prize of USD 1,000 is jointly sponsored by the International Political Science Association and SAGE Publications.
+The award of $500 USD and travel expenses up to $1,500 USD is sponsored by the International Political Science Association.

-The editors nominated what were in their opinion the six best papers published in IPSR since the previous IPSA World Congress in 2009.
+The editors nominate what is in their opinion the six best papers published in IPSR since the previous IPSA World Congress.
 With the help of IPSR's Editorial Board, the editors will select the best article.

-IPSR’s homepage (http://ips.sagepub.com/) provides a link to the articles nominated for the Award and SAGE provide open access to the articles.
+IPSR’s homepage (http://ips.sagepub.com/) provides a link to the articles nominated for the Award and SAGE provides open access to the articles.

-The recipient(s) of the Award is announced in an issue of IPSR and the award is given at a reception hosted by SAGE at every two IPSA World Congresses of Political Science.
+The recipient(s) of the Award is announced in an issue of IPSR and the award is given at a reception hosted by IPSA and IPSR at every IPSA World Congress of Political Science.

 Meisel-Laponce Award Recipients